This is an update to an editorial published in 2022. It has been updated to include a YouTube video. Enjoy.

 The Mega Blockbuster

-Later this year, the first of four Avatar sequels will arrive in theaters.
+Last summer, the first of four Avatar sequels arrived in theaters.
 According to Deadline, the estimated total budget for all of the sequels is in excess of $1 billion.
-Divided four ways, that locates the cost of Avatar: The Way of Water somewhere in the neighborhood of $250 million.
+But the final estimated production cost of Avatar: The Way of Water ended up somewhere $360 and 450 million dollars.

-But the Avatar sequels have a ways to go if they want to even break into the top 10 most expensive films ever made.
-Depending who you ask, the most expensive film ever produced is either Avengers Endgame (at $400 million) or Pirates of the Caribbean: On Stranger Tides (at $379 million).
+Which places Avatar 2 among the most expensive movies ever made.
 But the budgets for Hollywood popcorn flicks have been well in excess of $100 million going back to the late 90s.
-At this point, $250 million seems like a given for just about all genre movies, whether you’re talking about superhero movies or the latest classic Disney reboot.
+At this point, the $250 million projected budget for each Avatar sequel seems like a given for just about all genre movies, whether you’re talking about superhero movies or the latest classic Disney reboot.
 If you compare that to Jurassic Park’s relatively modest budget of $63 million in the early 90s, you can see how sharply movie budgets have risen over a very short period time.

 The Way of Water, like its predecessor, will largely consist of computer generated imagery.
 Without Jurassic Park and ILM, there would be no Avatar.
 There would be no superhero movies—at least not in the way they exist today.
 And budgets almost certainly would not be the overinflated behemoths they are today if it weren’t for those computer generated velociraptors.